-Since an essentially larger amount of computation is involved in a two-key crypto system than in a comparably secure single-key crypto system, two-key crypto systems are mainly used in hybrid systems, where the two-key system is used to transmit a key for a single-key system used to encrypt/decrypt the main message.
+Since an essentially larger amount of computation is involved in a two-key cryptosystem than in a comparably secure single-key cryptosystem, two-key cryptosystems are mainly used in hybrid systems.

 Conclusion

 Everybody can look up the public parameters n and e, but only those who know at least one of the secret parameters p,q, and d that are included in the trapdoor parameter T can decrypt.